 Everyone’s carbohydrate needs are different depending on your gender, how active you are, your age and your body weight.
 Anyone with diabetes should see an Accredited Practising Dietitian to work out the amount of carbohydrate to eat at each meal and snack.

 For some people, a lower carbohydrate diet may help with diabetes management.
 If you are considering reducing the carbohydrate content of your diet, consult your healthcare team for individualised advice.
+You can read our position statement on low carbohydrate eating for people with type 2 diabetes here.

 If you eat regular meals and spread your carbohydrate foods evenly throughout the day, you will help maintain your energy levels without causing large rises in your blood glucose levels.
 If you take insulin or diabetes tablets, you may need to have between meal snacks.
 Discuss this with your doctor, dietitian or Credentialled Diabetes Educator.